ramadhanafif/espsoftwareserial/README.md

 # EspSoftwareSerial

+## Patched to ensure the library works in freeRTOS thread.
+This fork changes how delays work.
+Originally, the library uses several instances of `lazyDelay()` method to work around timings.
+However, `lazyDelay()` is a wrapper to Arduino `delay()` which is another wrapper to freeRTOS `vTaskDelay()`. `vTaskDelay()` triggers freeRTOS task preemption mechanism, and sometimes caused the SoftwareSerial to miss its timings.

+Now, all delays in this library is a blocking delay, which means the task preemption issue does not happen anymore.
+Beware that this implementation costs a small amount of performance, in exchange for reliability.
 ## Implementation of the Arduino software serial library for the ESP8266 / ESP32 family

 This fork implements interrupt service routine best practice.